ewildgoose/elixir-xml_rpc/README.md

 Using say Phoenix, you can handle an incoming request and decode as above.
 XMLRPC implements the `encode_to_iodata!` call, which allows pluggable response handlers to automatically encode your response

+## Copyright and License

+Copyright (c) 2015 Ed Wildgoose

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0)

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.